pbosetti/xtemplate/README.md

 From now on, you can prepend the `./armv7` command to build instructions.

+**Note** that every time that you run CMake for native target it will regenerate the `Dockerfile` on the basis of `Dockerfile.in`, so if you want to make your additions permanent, consider adding them to `Dockerfile.in` rather than to the generated `Dockerfile`.

 ## Step2: Configure your project
-For configuring the project, the usual CMake command must be prepended with the magic `./armv7` (or whichever is the name of your cross-build image) command:
+For configuring the project, the usual CMake command must be prepended with the magic command `./armv7` (or whichever is the name of your cross-build image):
 ```bash
 # from within your project root directory
 $ ./armv7 cmake -Bxbuild -H. -DCMAKE_BUILD_TYPE=Debug